Code-Institute-Submissions/Milestone-Project-Literary-Edinburgh/README.md

 * The ‘fade-out-photo’ provides a buffer at the end of each page and allows users to read the text at the bottom of the pages by ensuring that this text is not covered by the social media links in the footer.

 ##### books.html
-* The internal page navigation bar allows users to easily browse books by genre by providing inner-page hyperlinks, and, thus to avid scrolling down the page if they so wish.
+* The internal page navigation bar allows users to easily browse books by genre by providing inner-page hyperlinks, and, thus to avoid scrolling down the page if they so wish.
 * The book descriptions allow users to decide whether they are reading a particular book by giving a brief background and plot summary of each.
 * The ‘Buy now!’ buttons enable users to purchase a book by providing a direct link to that book’s Amazon page.

 ##### sights.html
 * The internal page navigation bar, aided by images, allows users to quickly jump to one of the five categories of sights and activities on the page by providing an inner-page hyperlink to each.
 * The descriptions of each sight or activity allow users to decide what they would like to see or do in Edinburgh by giving a brief overview of each.
-* The hyperlinks on various sights, activities, and writers enable users to easily find out more information on issues they are interesting by opening up relevant pages on a new tab.
+* The hyperlinks on various sights, activities, and writers enable users to easily find out more information on issues they find interesting by opening up relevant pages on a new tab.
 * The embedded videos allow users to find out further information on sights and activities that interest them by watching these videos without having to leave the Literary Edinburgh site.